Alexander040105/Alexander040105/ReadMe.md

 # 💫 About Me:
 I am currently studying Computer Science at the University of Perpetual Help - Systetm DALTA Molino Campus.
-I am  currently focusing on learning and practicing my python nd data analyst skills.
+I am  currently focusing on learning and practicing my python and data analyst skills.

 ## 🌐 Socials: